nikhilkondapalli5/QuestMap/README.md

 ### ⚡ Parallelized Learning Flow & API Optimization
 Our backend processes RAG retrieval, practice generation, and resource curation in parallel to optimize response times.
 YouTube recommendations are capped to at most 2 videos per channel to avoid repetitive listings.

-### 🎯 Smart Filtering
-The pipeline identifies and filters out bibliographies, citations, and metadata during document chunking to focus the context on educational content.

 ---

 ## 🛠️ Tech Stack